-Work continues on the death certificates from 1811-1933 and on the Death Book (1926-1933) at the Delaware Public Archives.
-Kathy Dettwyler is entering all these data into a searchable database, and Hal Brown is diligently putting the information up on www.findagrave.com under New Castle County Hospital Cemetery at Farnhurst.
-This work should be finished by the end of summer, 2016.
+Work has been completed on the death certificates from 1811-1933 (online through www.ancestry.com and www.familysearch.org) and on the Death Book (1926-1933) at the Delaware Public Archives.
+Kathy Dettwyler entered all these data into a searchable database, and Hal Brown put the information up on www.findagrave.com under New Castle County Hospital Cemetery at Farnhurst.

 Comments from Dr. Mesrop A. Tarumianz about the Almshouse Cemetery